PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 You can use the following features of the table to examine your data:

 - Quick Filter.
 Use the Filter box at the top of the window to search the text in the table.
 You can search for text in a particular column, search for literals, and search for multiple words.
 You can use the `-Filter` command to pre-populate the Filter box.
+The filter uses regular expressions.

 For instructions for using these features, type `Get-Help Out-ConsoleGridView -Full` and see How to Use the Grid View Window Features in the Notes section.